Anaerobic Digestion Pumps

-The innovative Danish pump and mixer product developer, Landia, is notable for still being a family-owned company despite the fact that it was founded way back in 1933.
-It’s claim to fame dates right back to 1950 when the company invented the first really workable electric pump for pumping difficult fluids, by being the first to incorporate the inclusion of rotating knives, in a pump.
+The innovative Danish pump and mixer product developer, Landia, is notable for still being a family-owned company, probably uniquely for the manufacture of anaerobic digestion pumps.
+This is despite the fact that it was founded way back in 1933.
+Its claim to fame originates right back in 1950, when the company invented the first really workable electric pump for pumping difficult fluids, by being the first to incorporate the inclusion of rotating knives, within a pump.

 Unsurprisingly, although it may be, Landia's equipment also excels in the clean water sector, as well, but it is in the AD equipment market that Landia has identified a need for new products.

 While interest was been growing worldwide in renewable energy from biomass through the Anaerobic digestion process over the last 5 years, Landia was quietly developing new products to meet the emerging demands for specialist pumping and mixing equipment, within this emerging industry.